quantbelt/jupyter-quant/README.md

 - sudo, so you can install new packages if needed
 - bash and stow, so you can BYODF (bring your own dot files)
 - Support for [apt cache](https://github.com/gnzsnz/apt-cacher-ng).
 If you have other linux boxes using you can leverage your cache. apt cache support major linux distributions not only debian/ubuntu.
+- It does not include a build environment.
+If you need to install a package that does not provide wheels you can build your wheels, as explained in [common tasks](#common-tasks)

 ## Volumes

 The image is designed to work with 3 volumes:

-1.  `quant_data`` - volume for `~/.local`` folder.
+1.  `quant_data` - volume for ~/.local folder.
 It contains caches and all python packages.
 This enables to add additional packages through pip.
-1.  `quant_conf` - volume for `~/.config``, all config goes here.
+1.  `quant_conf` - volume for ~/.config, all config goes here.
 This includes jupyter, ipython, matplotlib, etc
-1. Bind mount (but you could use a named volume) - volume for all notebooks, under `~/Notebooks``.
+1. Bind mount (but you could use a named volume) - volume for all notebooks, under `~/Notebooks`.

 This allows to have ephemeral containers and to keep your notebooks (3), your config (2) and your additional packages (1).
 Eventually you would need to update the image, in this case your notebooks (3) can move without issues, your config (2) should still work but no warranty, and your packages could still be used.
 Eventually you would need to refresh (1) and less frecuently (2)